The Center Office will be closed July 4th - 8th in observance of Independence Day.

 Annie Roth is a painter and illustrator at heart, but is happy to explore a variety of mediums.
 Her work varies from large scale paintings on wood panels, to small illustrations for greeting cards and wedding stationary.
 Annie is a graduate of the University of Cincinnati's Design, Art, Architecture, and Planing program with a Bachelor of Fine Arts degree.
 She has participated in both local and national art shows, and has a coloring book featured in the permanent collection of the Chattanooga Public Library's zine library.

-Annie has been involved in various Cincinnati based art organizations including membership in Broadhope Art Collective, interning at Homemeadow Song Farm, and consigning art through Robot Inside and Rock, Paper, Scissors.
+Annie has been involved in various Cincinnati based art organizations including membership in Broadhope Art Collective, interning at Homemeadow Song Farm, and consigning art through Robot Inside and Rock, Paper, Scissors, and instructing painting parties at Painting with a Twist.
 She has also participated in local craft fairs such as Luminocity, Crafty Supermarket, and Craft Menagerie.
-Besides teaching art at the Wyoming Fine Arts Center, she currently instructs painting events at Painting with a Twist in Mason.

 Melinda E. Welch earned her Master’s degree and teaching license in Art Education from the University of Cincinnati's school of Design Architecture, Art and Planning.
 Melinda’s Masters thesis focused on developing a visual arts curriculum for a community art center.